wise0704/python-cs-events/README.md

 This feature will be useful for wrapper classes that do not actually own the events, but need to forward the subscriptions to the underlying object that do own the event.

-Requirements:
+Goals:

 - `add` and `remove` accessors need a reference to `self`.
 - Event accessors need to match event declarations from interface (`Protocol`).
+  So the annotated accessor type should be compatible with `Event`.
 - Event accessors are not directly invocable in C#.
   However it contradicts with the above requirement if implemented so (`Event` class is currently callable).

-The introduction of this new feature will likely be a breaking change, since the current signatures or structure of `Event` class will likely change.
+The introduction of this new feature will likely be a breaking change, since the current signatures or structure of the `Event` class and/or event properties via `@events(properties=True)` will likely change.